 Michelle Nel, BLC, LLB (Pret) and LLM, LLD (Unisa), is a lecturer in Criminal and Military law and the Law of Armed Conflict at the Faculty of Military Science, Stellenbosch University.
+She also serves as part-time researcher and fellow in SIGLA.
 Her areas of research include International Law, Military Law and Maritime Security.
 Her work has been published in South Africa and internationally.

 Dr Nel can be contacted at email: firstname.lastname@example.org

 Noëlle van der Waag-Cowling works for the South African Department of Defence.
 She initially worked as a researcher at the Military Archives before moving to SANDF Corporate Communications and then later the Military Academy.
 She has worked in the Faculty of Military Science at Stellenbosch University for over 20 years.
 Noëlle is the co-ordinator of the SIGLA Cyber Project.
 Her primary research interests are cyber warfare and cyber strategy.
 She teaches fifth dimension warfare and low intensity conflict in the Department of Strategic Studies, Stellenbosch University.
 She is an Associate Research Fellow at the Centre for Conflict, Rule of Law and Society, Bournemouth University in the United Kingdom.
 Noëlle has served as assistant editor of the accredited journal Scientia Militaria and as a reviewer for academic journals.
 She has published in various national and international scientific publications and been a contributor in various international military education and technology projects.

 Ms van der Waag-Cowling can be contacted at email: email@example.com